Amherst College Party Policy

-Party Registrations are only considered during each academic term while classes are in session and not during breaks/holidays/Reading Period/Finals as referenced by the Academic Calendar.
+Proposed party registration dates are only considered while classes are in session and not during breaks, holidays, Reading Period, finals as referenced by the Academic Calendar.

 Amherst College’s Party Policy is designed to help students host safe, successful, and respectful parties.
-The Policy encourages forethought and responsible party management on the part of student Party Sponsors, ensures sufficient coordination time for necessary facilities, support services and security, adheres to the Student Code of Conduct and Massachusetts state law.
+The policy encourages forethought and responsible party management on the part of student Party Sponsors, provides sufficient coordination time for necessary facilities, support services, and security, adheres to the Student Code of Conduct, town bylaws, and Massachusetts laws.

 Frequently Asked Questions

-Do I have to register parties in my private space (e.g. room or social suite)?
+- Do I have to register parties in my private space (e.g. room, suite, living room)?

-No. However, residents are expected to make a responsible effort to maintain safety for guests at private parties, including managing safe attendance levels and addressing unsafe intoxication of guests.
-All residents who hold private parties (including all members of a suite) are held to the same expectations as registered party hosts.
+No. However, residents are expected to follow all community standards found in the Student Code of Conduct and to make a responsible effort to maintain safety for guests at private parties, including managing safe attendance levels and addressing unsafe intoxication of guests.
+All residents who hold private parties (including all members of a suite) are held to the same expectations as registered Party Sponsors.

 There are two party options from which to choose.

-These registrations are overseen and approved by respective Assistant Directors of Residential Life in conjunction with the wishes of the hall residents.
+◦ These registrations are overseen and approved by respective Assistant Directors of Residential Life.

-These registrations are overseen and approved by the Office of Student Activities in conjunction with the registrant and Residential Life (if taking place in a residence hall)
+◦ These registrations are overseen and approved by the Office of Student Activities in conjunction with the sponsors and the Office of Residential Life (if taking place in a residence hall)

-arties with more than 99 guests trigger the requirements of the state of Massachusetts Crowd Manager Law which requires the presence of a certified Crowd Manager which can be facilitated through the Office of Student Activities.
+Parties with more than 99 guests trigger the requirements of the Commonwealth of Massachusetts Crowd Manager Law which requires the presence of a certified Crowd Manager.
+This requirement can be facilitated through the Office of Student Activities.